-The Project Team can include up to 10 members, of which 5 make up the Core Project Team.
+The Project Team can include up to 10 members, including the Principal Lead.

-The Core Project Team must include:
+The Project Team must include:

-- team members from TWO DIFFERENT health service organisations1, of which at least 1 must be SA-based. - team members from TWO DIFFERENT academic research organisations/health and medical research institutes, of which at least 1 must be SA-based. - ONE health consumer/community representative
+- team members from AT LEAST TWO DIFFERENT health service organisations1, of which at least 1 must be SA-based. - team members from AT LEAST TWO DIFFERENT academic research organisations/health and medical research institutes, of which at least 1 must be SA-based. - AT LEAST ONE health consumer/community representative